Grant Funding Resources: Making Sure Your Nonprofit is Grant Ready

 Governing Capabilities– Are you able to promote members of your board or staff as responsible, knowledgeable, nonprofit professionals?
 Be prepared to describe their education and experience.
 Convince me that they are competent leaders.

 Objectives– Know the difference between a goal and an objective.
 You must be able to provide targeted, measurable objectives!
-Identify objectives that are realistic and attainable, which is a necessity in order to receive grant funding.
+Identify objectives that are realistic and attainable, which is a necessity in order to receive a grant.

 Methods– Do you really know, step-by-step, how you will meet your objectives?
 Are you aware of everything and everyone that will be involved, down to the smallest detail?
 It is essential that the questions of Who-What-When-Why-How be answered for each proposed activity.